databrickslabs/dlt-meta/docs/content/_index.md

 ---

 # DLT-META
-DLT META is a metadata-driven Databricks Delta Live Tables (aka DLT) framework which lets you automate your bronze and silver pipelines.

 ## Project Overview
-With this framework you need to record the source and target metadata in an onboarding json file which acts as the Dataflowspec.
-A single generice dlt pipeline takes the Dataflowspec and runs your workloads.
+DLT-META is a metadata-driven framework designed to work with Databricks Delta Live Tables (DLT).
+This framework enables the automation of bronze and silver data pipelines by leveraging metadata recorded in an onboarding JSON file.
+This file, known as the Dataflowspec, serves as the data flow specification, detailing the source and target metadata required for the pipelines.

+In practice, a single generic DLT pipeline reads the Dataflowspec and uses it to orchestrate and run the necessary data processing workloads.
+This approach streamlines the development and management of data pipelines, allowing for a more efficient and scalable data processing workflow

 ### DLT-META components: